 Document version control and update management become a breeze with features like automatic notifications, compliant e-signatures, and controlled printing and reconciliation.
 In addition, you can create custom pre-defined approval cycles and custom quality management workflows with configurable modules.

-The FDA QSRs require that companies establish and maintain document controls that fulfil the requirements of 21 CFR Part 820.
+The FDA QSRs require that companies establish and maintain document controls that fulfill the requirements of 21 CFR Part 820.
 As part of the quality system guidelines, all documents need approval signatures and requirements for making sure that the latest versions are accessible wherever they are designated, used, or otherwise needed.
 The eQMS helps manage document version control to ensure that the most current approved documents are always readily available - for reference or in case of an audit.

 18. Digital Signatures